tamlablinz/learn-esp32/README.md

 # learn-esp32
-Code and examples to learn ESP32.
+Code and examples to learn ESP32 with Arduino or Micropython.
 Contents are oriented towards designing musical interfaces.
-Please visit the wiki to find some code snippets.
+Please visit the two wiki documents to find tutorials and code snippets.